How to Bet Spreads on FOX Bet | Complete Guide

 Is There Bet Insurance on Spreads?

 Rarely.
-If you place a wager for a team to cover a spread in your initial risk-free bet, and it does not hit, then your bet will be reimbursed.
+If you place a wager for a team to cover a spread in your initial second-chance bet, and it does not hit, then your bet will be reimbursed.
 If you place a spread bet as part of a parlay wager with parlay insurance, you might get a reimbursed wager if exactly one leg falls short.
 Otherwise, it’s not likely to get insurance with spread betting.

 Author